robocomp/robocomp/CONTRIBUTING.md

 be sure to update the `Readme.md` installation tutorial to include your changes.

 - If you plan to make big changes, ensure you are not breaking Robocomp's core functionalities.
-Even though Travis tests the build, you could break an internal function.
+Even though CI tests the build, you could break an internal function.
-Please ensure you test new features locally at first.
+Please ensure you test new features locally at first and add some unit tests for the new functionalities.

 ### Code of Conduct